-The second Japan Water conference event will be centred on the theme of power.
-We will look at water’s raw kinetic potential, its exploitation as a political pawn and its relevance for communities.
-The purpose of this event is to discuss the subject from different perspectives from art, science and politics – and above all, the environment.
+The second Japan Water conference event centred on the theme of power.
+We looked at water’s raw kinetic potential, its exploitation as a political pawn and its relevance for communities.
+The purpose of this event was to discuss the subject from different perspectives from art, science and politics – and above all, the environment.

-The event will feature a panel of speakers from a range of different subjects and disciplines, providing their varying perspectives.
+The event featured a panel of speakers from a range of different subjects and disciplines, providing their varying perspectives.

 An on-line event, Friday 25 June, 2-4pm BST.

 The Keynote speaker is Veronica Strang, Professor at the University of Durham, and author of many books including ‘The Meaning of Water’ (Berg 2004).

 For the last 30 years Professor Strang’s research and consultancy work has been concerned with human-environmental relationships, in particular societies’ engagements with water.
 Every society has pressing water issues, so this has taken her all over the world, but her major ethnographic research has been in the UK, Australia and New Zealand.
 She has worked with the water industry and multiple water using groups including indigenous people, farmers, miners, urban and recreational water users, conservation organisations, museums and artists.

 Hakan Topal will discuss artistic responses to disasters.
 Having experienced and researched a series of ‘natural’ water disasters, from his native Turkey, to New Orleans to Japan, he can speak from both personal and theoretical perspectives.
 He will refer to these, as well as his residency work in Miyagi Prefecture following the Fukushima tsunami, earthquake and nuclear power disasters

 Jonathan Meuli will discuss the power of the wave, both as artistic inspiration and as a force capable of both cultural and geographical transformation.